Institute of Contemporary Art - Sofia

 The spectrum of ICA activities consists of international and local projects for shows, publications, conferences, seminars, short term educational activities, lecture series, etc.

 The Institute of Contemporary Art – Sofia is a private, non-profit NGO, an association of curators, artists and cultural theoreticians founded in 1995 as an NGO by Luchezar Boyadjiev, artist; Iara Boubnova, curator; Maria Vassileva, curator (member until 2012); Boris Danailov, curator (member until 1997); Pravdoliub Ivanov, artist; Kiril Prashkov, artist; Nedko Solakov, artist; Vesselin Tzotchev, lawyer (member until 1997).

-Members of ICA-Sofia became: in 1999 Alexander Kiossev, Culturologist (member until 2017), and Ivaylo Ditchev, Culturologist (member until 2006); in 2002 Kalin Serapionov, Artist and Mariela Gemisheva, Artist; in 2006 Ivan Moudov, Artist; and in 2007 Krassimir Terziev, Artist and Stefan Nikolaev, Artist.
+Members of ICA-Sofia became: in 1999 Alexander Kiossev, culturologist (member until 2017), and Ivaylo Ditchev, cultural anthropologist (member until 2006); in 2002 Kalin Serapionov, artist and Mariela Gemisheva, artist; in 2006 Ivan Moudov, artist; and in 2007 Krassimir Terziev, artist and Stefan Nikolaev, artist.

 Chair of the board of ICA-Sofia is Pravdolyub Ivanov.
 Kalin Serapionov is executive director.